Enjoy your summer vacation on the north shore of PEI, Canada!

 Planning your Prince Edward Island vacation

-PEI Tourism website for more comprehensive information on anything you will need in planning your vacation.
-The
+Tourism PEI website for more comprehensive information on anything you will need in planning your vacation.
+There you will find information on things to do, events, and specialized itineraries.
+Visit the

 In the meantime, below is a non-exhaustive list of some of the possibilities for recreation and fun in the Cavendish region of the north shore.
 Enjoy!